Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: København H → Gammel Strand via M4 toward Orientkaj St. (3 min, 2 stops, free w/ Copenhagen Discover Card or DKK 24)

-Today you’re going to pay homage to the seafaring past of Copenhagen by beginning your morning with a boat tour before exploring the famous colorful canals of Nyhavn and then indulging in fresh fish for lunch.
-Assuming you purchased the Copenhagen Discover Card, the daily canal tours run by the company Stromma are an included activity!
-However, to ensure you don’t get charged anything extra, you’ll need to depart from Ved Stranden 26; if you board the boat in Nyhavn, you’ll unfortunately have to pay an additional fee.
-It’s also recommended that you pre-book same-day tickets from the box office, located right next to the pier you’ll depart from, to ensure you have a seat on the boat during busier tourist seasons.
-If you try to reserve these tickets online in advance, you won’t be able to use your Copenhagen Card perk and will once again need to pay the total DKK 109 ticket fare.
+Pay homage to the seafaring past of Copenhagen by beginning your morning with a boat tour before exploring the famous colorful canals of Nyhavn and then indulging in fresh fish for lunch.
+With the Copenhagen Discover Card, the daily canal tours run by Stromma are an included activity!
+To ensure you don’t get charged extra, depart from Ved Stranden 26; if you board in Nyhavn you’ll have to pay an additional fee.
+Pre-book same-day tickets from the box office, located right next to the pier you’ll depart from, to ensure you have a seat on the boat during busier tourist seasons.
+If you try to reserve these tickets online in advance, you won’t be able to use your Copenhagen Card perk and will need to pay the total DKK 109 ticket fare.

 Nyhavn

-After disembarking from the boat, you’ll stroll over to Nyhavn, arguably the most photographed district in all of Copenhagen.
-The route you take on this walk is critical, because if you play your cards right you’ll be able to stop for a mid-walk trampoline sesh!
+After disembarking stroll over to Nyhavn, the most photographed district in Copenhagen.
+The route you take on this walk is critical; if you play your cards right you’ll be able to stop for a mid-walk trampoline sesh!

-Continue the rest of the 10 minute walk down Havnegade, and eventually you’ll reach Nyhavn!
-Nyhavn—which means "New Harbor”—was constructed in the late 17th century by King Christian V (this is the monarch who came after notorious castle builder Mr. Christain IV).
-It was a commercial port where ships from all over the world would dock.
+Continue the rest of the 10 minute walk down Havnegade to Nyhavn!
+Nyhavn—meaning "new harbor”—was constructed in the late 17th century by King Christian V, the monarch who came after notorious castle builder Christain IV.
+It was a commercial port where ships from all over the world docked.
 One of Nyhavn's most recognizable features is the row of brightly colored townhouses along the waterfront, which encompasses one of the top attractions to visit when traveling to Copenhagen!
 These historic buildings have been well-preserved since the early 18th century and add to the area’s picturesque charm.

-The famous Danish author Hans Christian Andersen also lived in Nyhavn for several years.
+The famous Danish author Hans Christian Andersen lived in Nyhavn for several years.
 He resided at different addresses along the harbor, including buildings 20, 67, and 18.
 Today, Nyhavn is a lively area filled with restaurants, cafes, and bars.
-It's a popular spot for both locals and tourists to enjoy outdoor dining or a drink, especially in the warmer months.
 The atmosphere is vibrant and festive, making it a central social hub in Copenhagen.
-Snap your obligatory photos for the gram, bask in the ambiance, and grab a bite to eat before heading onwards.
+Snap your obligatory photos, bask in the ambiance, and grab a bite to eat before heading onwards.

 Kastellet